ethanblomquist/AD-DNS/README.md

 </p>

 <h2>Network File Shares and Permissions</h2>
-<h4>You can share folders over the netowrok and contol which users within Active Directory may access those files and folders.
+<h4>You can share folders over the network and control which users within Active Directory may access those files and folders.
 This </h4>
 <h3>Step 1: Log into Client-1</h3>
 <p>
-Open the Active Directory Users and Computers EMPLOYEES OU -> Find a random user and copy their display name, I chose pimom.qisix -> Sign in to Client-1 with as this user.
+Open the Active Directory Users and Computers EMPLOYEES OU -> Find a random user and copy their display name, I chose pimom.qisix -> Sign in to Client-1 with this user.
 </p>
 <p>
 <img src=https://i.imgur.com/H8lmpcD.png/>